University of Wisconsin–Madison

 Flow of Funds

-Central campus will retain a portion of the revenue from undergraduate tuition, graduate tuition, and overhead as well as the state general appropriation.
+Central campus retains a portion of the revenue from undergraduate tuition, graduate tuition, and overhead as well as the state general appropriation.
 This will enable central campus to directly cover the costs of facilities and central services, supplement state pay plans, make discretionary allocations, fund central strategic initiatives, and help smooth variation in the formulaic allocations.
 As the flow-of-funds diagram illustrates, any funds retained by the center ultimately flow to schools, colleges, and central support units through their base budgets.

 Under this “hybrid” budget approach, school/college funding is partly activity-based but central campus continues to play a significant role in directing resources through base budgets.
 On the flow-of-funds diagram, the arrow width reflects the relative magnitudes of the flows.